Sackville School, East Grinstead

 Sackville School is a coeducational secondary school and sixth form located in East Grinstead, England.
 In 2020, the number of students was approximately 1670.
 Sackville is one of two state-funded secondary schools in the town, the other being Imberhorne School.
+The headteacher is Jo Meloni.

 History

 The school was founded in 1859 as a national church school.
 Originally on De la Warr Road, where Chequer Mead lies today, in 1951 the school was renamed Sackville and in 1964, it was moved to its current location on Lewes Road.
 1970 saw the school's first comprehensive intake, following the rapidly growing local housing estate building developments.
 In 2004, Sackville's name was changed back from Sackville Community College to Sackville School.
 The school's emblem is the red rose of the Duchy of Lancaster of which East Grinstead was once a part.

-The headteacher is Ms Jo Meloni.
-There are seven year groups, including a sixth form of two years.
-Each year group has a year tutor (Head of Year).

-In 2019, the school was rated good by Ofsted.

-Curriculum

-The Key Stage 5 offer at Sackville includes: